Noel Kempff Mercado National Park: Flora

 It is estimated that the park is home to approximately 4,000 species of vascular plants.
 The area encompasses numerous different habitats ranging from tall evergreen rainforest, gallery forest, semi-deciduous tropical forest, deciduous forest, liana-dominated forests, Attalea phalerata-dominated palm brakes, flooded forests, termite plains, flooded savanna, muddy plains with forest islands, palm swamps and cerrado dry forests.
-So far, 2705 different species of plants have been identified.
+So far, 2,705 different species of plants have been identified.
 Because there is such a wide range of different habitats that exist in the park, this number is split into different sections of the park.
-1500 of the 2705 plants exist in moist forest, 800 in cerrado, 700 in dry forest, 500 in savanna wetlands, and another 500 in aquatic and disturbed habitats, and rock outcrops.
-In addition to the 2705 plants that have already been identified, there are still 6000 being evaluated.
+1,500 of the 2,705 plants exist in moist forest, 800 in cerrado, 700 in dry forest, 500 in savanna wetlands, and another 500 in aquatic and disturbed habitats, and rock outcrops.
+In addition to the 2,705 plants that have already been identified, there are still 6,000 being evaluated.

 The most diverse family out of all the taxa in the national park is the family Fabaceae.
 This family occurs in all ecosystems and in virtually all life forms except as epiphytes.
 Certain families of species thrive in all the park's habitats, such as the Rubiaceae, Melastomataceae, Bignoniaceae, and the Apocynaceae.
 Other species do better in specific habitats such as the cerrado (Gramineae, Cyperaceae, Labiatae, and Compositae) or in savanna wetlands (Lythraceae, Sterculiaceae, Onagraceae, Eriocaulaceae, and Xyridaceae).

 Fauna

 The park is home to at least 139 species of mammals (such as otters, river dolphins, tapirs, spider and howler monkeys, giant armadillo, giant anteaters and pumas) and 620 species of birds (including nine species of macaw and 20 species of parrot), the best studied group of animals.
 The birds of the park are among the most diverse in the Americas.

-This area has some large populations of megafauna such as lowland tapir (Tapirus terrestris), brocket deer (Mazama spp.), jaguar (Panthera onca) and the spider monkey Ateles belzebuth.
+This area has some large populations of megafauna such as lowland tapir (Tapirus terrestris), brocket deer (Mazama spp.), jaguar (Panthera onca) and the spider monkey (Ateles belzebuth).
 Most species of mammals are found in the humid forest areas, and the mammal diversity has been poorly studied, especially the bats.
-There are a number of large animals included in the Red Book of Bolivian Vertebrates, including Ozotoceros bezoarticus (Pampas deer), Blastocenus dichotomus (marsh deer), Chrysocyon brachyurus (maned wolf), Rhea americana (greater rhea), and Myrmecophaga tridacyla (giant anteater).
+There are a number of large animals included in the Red Book of Bolivian Vertebrates, including Pampas deer (Ozotoceros bezoarticus), marsh deer (Blastocenus dichotomus), maned wolf (Chrysocyon brachyurus), greater rhea(Rhea americana), and giant anteater (Myrmecophaga tridacyla).

 There are approximately 74 species of reptiles and 62 species of amphibians known from the park.
-Reptiles include such species as Eunectes murinus (green anaconda), Eunectes notaeus (yellow anaconda), Caiman crocodilus yacare (yacare caiman), Melanosuchus niger (black caiman), Podocnemis unifilis (yellow-spotted river turtle), Podocnemis expansa (Charapa turtle), Geochelone carbonaria (red-footed tortoise) and Geocheolone denticulata (Brazilian giant tortoise).
+Reptiles include such species as green anaconda (Eunectes murinus), yellow anaconda (Eunectes notaeus), yacare caiman (Caiman crocodilus yacare), black caiman (Melanosuchus niger), yellow-spotted river turtle (Podocnemis unifilis), Charapa turtle (Podocnemis expansa), red-footed tortoise (Geochelone carbonaria) and Brazilian giant tortoise (Geocheolone denticulata).